 This Mayan-inspired hotel was designed and built on Route 66 in 1924.
 It has been closed on and off for renovations over the years, so if it isn’t open when you go, then just take a photo of the impressive facade from the outside.

 From Foothill, I would turn left on Sierra Madre then right on Colorado to continue Route 66.

 Located right in front of the McDonalds on Colorado, this gravestone looking rock is a historical mile marker.
 The markers were placed at the turn of the century to designate cities and areas along the road, and this is the only remaining one on the entire drive.

 Howard Motor Company Building

 Before getting back in your car, look across the street at the Howard Motor Company Building.
-This building was designed for the Howard Motor Company to sell cars in the 1920’s.
+This building was designed for the Howard Motor Company to sell vehicles in the 1920s.
 Today there is nothing in it, but the unique architecture is worth the stop.

 Colorado St Bridge

-One of my favorite bridges in Southern California, this historic structure was a part of Route 66 history as well.
+The Colorado Street Bridge is one of my favorite bridges in Southern California; plus, it was a part of Route 66 history as well.
 It was even the highest bridge in the world when it was completed back in 1913.
-Read more about how to best see it here.
+Read more about how to see it best here.